Skip to content

 The comparison.

-Seniority of staffSenior-only on your projectMixed; junior bench common, senior available at 2–3× standard rate
+Seniority of staffSenior-only on your projectMixed; junior bench common, senior available at a premium

 Designer includedYesUsually a separate vendor

-Code review by senior on teamYes, defaultVariable — often by the offshore PM, not a senior engineer
+Code review by a senior on the teamYes, defaultVariable — often by the offshore PM, not a senior engineer

 Architecture decisionsMade and defended in writingOften deferred to your team